 No matter the sport, athletes must take preventive methods to protect their feet to keep themselves in the game.
 Supportive shoes tailored to the sport are vital, along with proper training and stretching before and after play.
 If athletes are injured or experience pain or discomfort in their feet or ankles, it’s best to be examined by a foot and ankle surgeon.
 Early intervention is the key to proper healing.

-As for Donna, she’s back on her feet and has made modifications to her game, such as stretching before and after a match and wearing more supportive shoes with her orthotics.
+As for Donna, she’s back on her feet and has made modifications to her game, such as stretching before and after a match and wearing more supportive shoes with her custom foot orthotics.

 Tennis involves much foot work.
 Foot and ankle injuries can occur from the continuous side-to-side and quick stopping and starting motions required in this sport.
 The playing surface also plays a role, as hard courts are less forgiving compared to clay courts.
 Tennis players should be aware of the following risks:

 - Inversion ankle sprains can damage the ankle ligaments and can also be associated with peroneal tendon injuries and fractures.

 - Overuse and excessive training can lead to heel pain (plantar fasciitis), Achilles tendonitis, sesamoiditis, stress fractures, posterior tibial tendonitis (or PTTD) and calcaneal apophysitis in children and adolescents.